 Replacement Tops are available here.
 We only sell replacement tops to prior VG owners.
-Classic tops are $25, Glass tops are $33 with free shipping for DOMESTIC orders only.
 If you think you need a replacement top due to a loss of performance it may be that you need only to remove soot deposits from the filter.

 SOOT AND CERAMIC FILTERS

-If a VaporGenie pipe is used incorrectly (and the lighter flame is touched to the ceramic). soot can be deposited on the ceramic filter.
+If a VaporGenie vaporizer is used incorrectly (and the lighter flame is touched to the ceramic). soot can be deposited on the ceramic filter.
 This causes some bad things to happen: 1) the incompletely burned flame components create disagreeable flavors, unhealthy particles and dirty vapor, and 2) the soot will eventually clog the ceramic filter, rendering it unusable.
 This is why we always tell people to never ever contact the flame to the ceramic.
 The flame does not crack, burn or in any way damage the ceramic.
 The underlying ceramic is fine, but the soot causes problems.

 Soot buildup does not happen with normal, proper use of the VaporGenie, wherein the flame does not make contact with the ceramic.
 Soot appears as a pitch-black area on the dark gray ceramic.
 Soot will not damage the ceramic, but it will eventually clog the ceramic filter after repeated improper uses.
 When clogged with soot, the ceramic filter will be impossible to inhale through; therefore rendering your VaporGenie nonfunctional.
 Partially clogged filters will have impaired performance.